Environmentally Applied Refrigerant Technology Hub (EARTH) Logo

 A student adding liquid to a vial

-To address this challenge, a multi-institution, multi-disciplinary team is proposing a new NSF Engineering Research Center (ERC): Environmentally Applied Refrigerant Technology Hub (EARTH), to create a “sustainable refrigerant lifecycle” to address technical, environmental, and societal challenges facing the HVACR industry.
+To address this challenge, a multi-institution, multi-disciplinary team put together a new NSF Engineering Research Center (ERC): Environmentally Applied Refrigerant Technology Hub (EARTH), to create a “sustainable refrigerant lifecycle” to address technical, environmental, and societal challenges facing the HVACR industry.

 A stream